AndrewTrieu/quizzy-application/README.md

 ## API

 The application provides an API for retrieving and answering random questions.
-The API is available at <https://quizzy.fly.dev/api/questions/random>.
+The API is available at ~~<https://quizzy.fly.dev/api/questions/random>~~ (DELETED).
 To verify your answer, you need to provide the question ID and the answer ID in the request body, for example:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"questionId": 1, "answerId": 1}' https://quizzy.fly.dev/api/questions/answer